 - (i) The amount of Consumer Security Deposit (CSD) transferred to both the companies by virtue of Part II of Schedule E of the Transfer Scheme was ₹ 11 crore in case of BRPL and ₹ 8 crore in case of BYPL.
 The Transfer Scheme as well as erstwhile DVB did not furnish the consumer wise details of the amount transferred to it as CSD.
 Both the Companies have compiled from the consumer records the amount of CSD as on June 30, 2002, which works out to ₹ 90.43 crore in case of BRPL and ₹ 35.38 crore in case of BYPL.
-The management of both the Companies are of the opinion that its liability towards CSD is limited to ₹ 11 crore in case of BRPL and ₹ 8 crore in case of BRPL, as per the Transfer Scheme.
-Therefore the liability towards refund of consumer deposits in excess of ₹ 11 crore in case of BRPL and ₹ 8 crore in case of BYPL and it the period of consumer deposits in excess of ₹ 11 crore in case of BRPL and ₹ 8 crore in case of BYPL and it the books of the respective companies.
+The management of both the Companies are of the opinion that its liability towards CSD is limited to ₹ 11 crore in case of BRPL and ₹ 8 crore in case of BYPL, as per the Transfer Scheme.
+Therefore the liability towards refund of consumer deposits in excess of ₹ 11 crore in case of BRPL and ₹ 8 crore in case of BYPL and interest thereon has not been accounted for in the books of the respective companies.
 They have also filed a writ petition during the year 2004-05 with the DERC to deal with the actual amount of CSD as on the date of transfer.
 DERC during the year 2007-08 had advised the GoNCTD to transfer the differential amount of deposits to BRPL and BYPL.
 However GoNCTD did not abide by the advice and hence both the Companies have filed writ petition and the case is pending before High Court of Delhi.
 In the last hearing held, the matter was placed in the category of 'Rule' matters and the case shall get listed in due course.
-Pending outcome of this case and as per the instructions of DERC, the Companies has been refunding the security deposit to DVB consumers. - (ii) Interest is provided at MCLR (Marginal Cost of Fund Based Lending Rate) as notified by SBI prevailing on the April 01 of respective year on consumer security deposit received from all consumers as per DERC Supply Code and Performance Standard Regulations, 2017.
-The MCLR rate as on April 01, 2020 is @ 7.75 % (April 1, 2019 @ 8.55%).
+Pending outcome of this case and as per the instructions of DERC, the Companies has been refunding the security deposit to DVB consumers. - (ii) Interest is provided at MCLR (Marginal Cost of Fund Based Lending Rate) as notified by SBI prevailing on the April O1 of respective year on consumer security deposit received from all consumers as per DERC Supply Code and Performance Standard Regulations, 2017.
+The MCLR rate as on April O1, 2020 is @ 7.75 % (April 1, 2019 @ 8.55%).
 Accordingly, BRPL and BYPL have provided for interest amounting ₹ 69.00 crore (₹ 72.69 crore) and ₹ 38.28 crore (₹ 40.76 crore) respectively on consumer security deposit of regular consumers.
 The Companies are of the view that the interest on CSD in excess of the amount as per the Transfer Scheme i.e. ₹ 11 crore in case of BRPL and ₹ 8 crore in case of BYPL, would be recoverable from GoNCTD if the contention is upheld by the High Court of Delhi.